-To use a well-worn phrase, “getting the right people on the bus and in the right seat” is a challenging job.
-It is especially challenging if you are actively managing your corporate culture—and I believe we all should be.
+To use a well-worn phrase, “getting the right people on the bus and in the right seat,” is a challenging job.
+It is incredibly challenging if you are actively managing your corporate culture—and I believe we all should be.

 “Hire the best when you find them.
 The work will follow.”—Peter Salvati, CEO of DPR Construction

 I don’t intend to try to cover all the interviewing best practices in this post.
 I do want to acknowledge that to hire correctly is a long and involved process.
 Therefore, our leadership team and we should be “hiring” or “interviewing” all the time.
 As Mr. Salvati suggests, when we find the “right person,” we should get them on board and not worry about the economics.
-As he explained his experience to us, the work (revenue) will follow.
-If the person we hired is the right person, they will pay their own way before too long.
+In his experience, he explained, the work (revenue) will follow.
+If the person we hired is the right person, they will pay their way before too long.

 Hire for Attitude, Train for Aptitude!